Sudan arrests 700 people in week of deadly anti-government unrest

 KHARTOUM (Reuters) - Seven hundred people have been arrested during a week of the worst unrest in central Sudan in years, the government said on Monday, as protests continued against President Omar Hassan al-Bashir.

-One week after the start of demonstrations against subsidy cuts, police once again used teargas on protesters, this time women students at the Ahfad university in Khartoum's twin-city of Omdurman who chanted "We don't want Bashir", witnesses said.
+One week on from the start of demonstrations against subsidy cuts, police once again used teargas on protesters, this time women students at the Ahfad university in Khartoum's twin-city of Omdurman who chanted "We don't want Bashir", witnesses said.

-Hamad said police had not used live ammunition against protesters who, he said, had attacked more than 40 petrol stations, 13 buses, and many private cars and government buildings.
+Hamad said police had not used live ammunition against protesters who, he said, had attacked more than 40 petrol stations, 13 buses and several government buildings.

 "This has nothing to do with protests," Hamad said and added that there were indications that rebels from Sudan's borderlands were involved in the violence.

 He dismissed photographs of shooting victims circulating on the Internet as fakes.
 "Most pictures on social media are actually from Egypt," he said.

 In a tense exchange, journalists challenged Hamad, one of the most powerful ministers in Bashir's cabinet.
 "Why do you keep lying?" one reporter asked him.

 Accusing foreign media of pursuing an anti-Bashir agenda, Sudan has closed the offices of two foreign television news channels: Saudi-owned al-Arabiya and Sky News Arabia, an off-shoot of Britain's Sky News, based in Abu Dhabi.

 Information Minister Ahmed Belal Osman accused al-Arabiya of trying to bring an "Arab Spring" to Sudan by misreporting the protests.
 Several local newspapers have also been closed because of their coverage of the unrest.